Compare and RecycleSanta hat

-How to Remove Data From Your iPhone or Android
+How to Clear All Data From Your iPhone or Android

-A survey by the Royal Society of Chemistry found that UK households hoard millions of unused electronic devices, and 23% of people surveyed have a mobile phone sitting idle somewhere in their home.
-37% said they don’t recycle their electronics because they are worried about data and security.
+A recent survey by the Royal Society of Chemistry found that UK households hoard millions of unused electronic devices, with 23% of people surveyed having a mobile phone sitting idle in their home.
+Alarmingly, 37% said they don’t recycle their electronics due to data security concerns.

 Step 1: Back Up Your Data

-Step 2: Disconnect All Devices From Your iPhone
+Step 2: Disconnect All Paired Devices From Your iPhone

 For security, a smartwatch or speaker must be disconnected from your iPhone.